 As of the end of the year 2010, the biggest shareholder of Baltika was the company controlled by the current and previous members of the Management Board, OÜ BMIG.
 As of the end of 2010 OÜ BMIG held 16.82% of ordinary shares of Baltika and 3.13% of the preference shares of Baltika.
 OÜ BMIG is owned and controlled by the current and previous Management Board members directly or through the companies under their control as follows: Meelis Milder holds 32.3%, Maire Milder 32.3%, Ülle Järv 9.1%, Boriss Loifenfeld 10.4% and LVM Projekt OÜ (a company controlled by Meelis Milder) 15.9%.
 As of the end of 2010 the members of the Management Board controlled directly or through the companies under their control 21.42% of ordinary shares of Baltika.
 As at 31 March 2011 the members of the Management Board controlled directly or through the companies under their control 21.38% of ordinary shares of Baltika.
-As at 30 June 2011 the members of the Management Board controlled directly or through the companies under their control 19.13% of ordinary shares of Baltika.

-OÜ BMIG has pledged its shares of Baltika in favour of AS Swedbank.
-Baltika has not secured any way the loan of OÜ BMIG or any other obligation of OÜ BMIG.
+OÜ BMIG has pledged in favour of AS Swedbank 4,624,860 ordinary shares of Baltika and 125,173 preference shares of Baltika.
 Pursuant to the agreement with the bank the transfer of title to these shares is restricted during the loan period until December 2012.
 OÜ BMIG may not transfer the shares of Baltika without the consent of the bank.